warnerjoe/WrestleGPT/README.md

 ## How It's Made:

-**Tech used:** HTML, Bootstrap CSS, JavaScript, Node, Express, Axios, Mongoose, OpenAI API
+**Tech used:** HTML, Bootstrap CSS, JavaScript, Node, Express, Axios, Mongoose, OpenAI API, Passport

 I started this project as a minimal NodeJS back end that requests a simple prompt from the ChatGPT API using Axios.
 For the styling, I just used plain Bootstrap for simplicity.
 It is not fully implemented yet, but I intend to use MongoDB to have a database of people to choose from with a few properties, and hope to flesh it into more than a paragraph generator.

+I have also used Passport to create user Authentication to prevent anyone but me from using the OpenAI API.

 ## Optimizations